Cowhide Rugs & Leather Rugs

 Shop luxurious leather and hide rugs online with Rug.com.au

-At Rug.com.au, we make it easy for you to add the perfect finishing touch to your living space.
+At Rug.com.au, we make it easy for you to add the perfect finishing touch to your living space with our rugs.
 Whether you’re looking to transform your living room or add some fun to your children’s bedrooms, we’ve got the right rug for you — at the right price.

 Not sure what you need?
-Check out our handy rug buying guide and find the right size for your dining room, coffee table or bedroom.
+Check out our handy rug buying guide and find the exact rug for your dining room, coffee table or bedroom.

 We offer fast shipping and provide a shipping calculator on our product pages.
 Simply type in the quantity of each item you require, enter your suburb and let us work out the cost for you.
 Our shipping calculator will even give you an estimated arrival time for your order.

 Plus, spend over $300 and receive free shipping on your order.

 You can order your new rugs using Apple Pay, PayPal, Zippay or Afterpay, giving you more freedom and flexibility when ordering with us across Australia.
 Shop online today!